mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 published: true
 ---

-Some ideas shine with truth.
-One such idea was articulated in 1967 by computer programmer Melvin Conway:
+Conway's Law was first articulated in 1967 by computer programmer Melvin Conway and within it holds the potential for a radical leap forward in the development of complex programmatic systems:

 > “organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations.”

-It is often found in good humour: the system is a mess and the people who made it are a mess.
-Haha -- that's Conway's Law for you!
-Joking aside, within it holds the potential for a radical leap forward in the development of complex programmatic systems.

 ## Proving the Law

 In 2011, Harvard business school published a paper: [Exploring the Duality between Product and Organizational Architectures: A Test of the “Mirroring” Hypothesis](https://www.hbs.edu/faculty/Publication%20Files/08-039_1861e507-1dc1-4602-85b8-90d71559d85b.pdf).
-The collaborative work, conducted by MaCormack, Rusnak and Baldwin, applied scientific rigour to Conway's Law.

-Under the name "The Mirroring Hypothesis" the group analyzed software patterns.
-They separated organizations into two groups: **tightly coupled** and **loosely coupled**.
+The collaborative work, conducted by MaCormack, Rusnak and Baldwin, studied what they called _"The Mirroring Hypothesis"_ and analyzed software patterns.
+During their analysis they separated organizations into two groups: **tightly coupled** and **loosely coupled**.

-A **tightly coupled** organization has structured communication.
-Consider a corporate environment where employees dwell under the same roof, report to a manager, who reports to a manager, within an intentional structure in organized concert.
+* A **tightly coupled** organization is a typical corporate software development environment where employees dwell under the same roof, report to a manager, who reports to a manager, within an intentional structure in organized concert.
+It has structured communication that bends to the physical confines of the workplace.

-On the flip side, an open source project is a prototypical example of a **loosely coupled** organization.
-Communication occurs between random contributors.
-It is unstructured, unmanaged and internationally distributed.
-The contributors are motivated by completing a task and there is minimal - if any - social fabric.
+* A **loosely coupled** organization is best exemplified by an open source project.
+Communication occurs between random contributors, it is unstructured, unmanaged and the workforce is most often distributed.
+The contributors are motivated by completing a task and there is minimal -- if any -- social fabric.

 _Table from "A Test of the “Mirroring” Hypothesis"_